CTR Calculator

 Q: What is a good CTR?

 A: Good CTR varies by ad type, platform, and industry.
-In Taiwan's market, Google search ads average CTR is about 2-5%, Facebook ads about 0.5-2%, Google Display Network (GDN) about 0.3-0.5%.
+For general markets, Google search ads average CTR is about 2-5%, Facebook ads about 0.5-2%, Google Display Network (GDN) about 0.3-0.5%.
 Search ads typically have higher CTR because they match user search intent.

 Q: Does high CTR mean the ad is successful?